pgnikolov/QRWaver/README.md

 ### Tracking: `GET /s/<slug>`

-Logs a scan and then redirects:
+Logs a scan and then redirects or renders inline:
-- URL type → 302 to target (auto‑prefixes https:// if missing)
+- URL type → 302 to target (auto‑prefixes https:// if missing).
+Before redirecting, the service merges allowed `utm_*` from the short link with the QR’s stored defaults (incoming query values win) and forwards the result to the destination URL without overwriting any UTMs already present on the target URL.
-- Non‑URL → small inline landing page rendering content
+- Non‑URL → small inline landing page rendering content.
+Scans are still logged with geo/device/browser and UTM attribution (using incoming or stored defaults).

 ### General API utilities